eiffel-community/eiffelevents-sdk-dotnet/docs/docfx_project/articles/architecture-rabbitmq-client.md

 ## Exception

-Based on the exception hierarchy defined in the **EiffelEvents** package, the **EiffelEvents.RabbitMq.Client** package provides `RabbitMqException` that raised to handle and wrap RabbitMQ communication errors.
+Based on the exception hierarchy defined in the **EiffelEvents** package, the **EiffelEvents.Clients.RabbitMq** package provides `RabbitMqException` that raised to handle and wrap RabbitMQ communication errors.

 ```c#
 public class RabbitMqException : EiffelException